What Is the NBBO? National Best Bid and Offer

 GROUP BY ticker

-ORDER BY indexOf(['SPY', 'NVDA', 'AAPL', 'KO', 'SENEA', 'NATH'], ticker)SPY, the S&P 500 ETF, averaged 4.299 million NBBO updates per session over the window — 3712 times the quietest name on the table.
-Nvidia averaged 2.041 million a session and Apple 1.398 million.
-Then comes the cliff: Seneca Foods printed 5175 updates in an average session, and Nathan's Famous 1158.
-The count travels with liquidity — the same thin names carry the widest quoted gaps, and the quotes on both sides are posted by the market makers who re-price their bids and offers all day long.
+ORDER BY indexOf(['SPY', 'NVDA', 'AAPL', 'KO', 'SENEA', 'NATH'], ticker)SPY, the S&P 500 ETF, averaged 2.057 million NBBO updates per session, 866 times the quietest name on the table.
+Nvidia averaged 1.534 million, Apple 0.797 million.
+Then the cliff: Seneca Foods printed 5083 updates in an average session, Nathan's Famous 2377.
+No person reads a screen at SPY's rate: the NBBO is a feed built for software.

 When the NBBO updates fastest: the open vs. midday